jrdot/joserafaelterra/README.md

 Hi, I’m @joserafaelterra 👋

-You can access my projects on the website https://gitlab.com/joserafaelterra w
+You can access my projects on the website https://gitlab.com/joserafaelterra

 <!---
 joserafaelterra/joserafaelterra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.